-Seattle Housing Authority is a public corporation, providing affordable housing to more than 29,000 people in neighborhoods throughout the city of Seattle.
-Seattle Housing Authority operates a variety of programs that include agency operated housing, partner operated communities, and private rental housing.
+Seattle Housing Authority is a public corporation, providing affordable housing to more than 34,000 people, including 29,000 in neighborhoods throughout the city of Seattle.
+Seattle Housing Authority (SHA) operates a variety of programs that include agency operated housing, partner operated communities, and private rental housing.

-Participants include more than 5,000 elderly individuals, 9,000 children, and 8,000 people with disabilities.
-At the end of 2014 84 percent of households had annual incomes below 30 percent of Area Median Income (AMI).
-Households' average income in 2014 was \$13,880.
+Participants in Seattle include more than 6,000 elderly individuals, 9,100 children, and 8,700 people with disabilities.
+At the end of 2015 84 percent of households had annual incomes below 30 percent of Area Median Income (AMI).
+Households' average income in 2015 was \$14,929.